Online Shaming, Public Shaming

-- Google yourself regularly.
+- Google yourself (business) regularly.

 - Set-up your Google alerts.

-- Maintain your privacy settings frequently on all your social platforms.
+- Maintain your privacy settings (frequently).

-Steps to building digital resilience.
+Steps to building digital resilience

 Today we protect ourselves online from cyber-hate and trolls but the emotional toll can be overwhelming, not only for young people, but for adults too.
 We all need to be prepared for the dark-side of the Internet.